 Chapter 7 deals with A Hard Days Night, and Hertsgaard stresses the importance of this movie.
 He is fascinated with John Lennon and writes about the mysterious opening chord of the title track.
 He praises Paul McCartney for "And I Love Her."

 Rubber Soul was the first album to be more than a collection of singles.
 It was marked by a growing social consciousness and an expanded definition of love.
 As The Beatles mastered the studio, George Martin and his classical training were having an influence.
 The fifth Beatle composed the classical run for "In My Life."

 "Norwegian Wood" was interesting.
 McCartney explained "I lit the fire" as the suitor setting fire to the girl's apartment.
 It could just as easily have meant he lit a joint or a fire in the fireplace.

 Revolver saw increased experimentation as McCartney's opening cough at the beginning of "Taxman" concluded with Lennon's LSD inspired "Tomorrow Never Knows."
-Mr. Wilson was the British prime minister, while Mr. Heath was the leader of the opposition.
+Mr. Wilson was the British prime minister.
+Mr. Heath was the leader of the opposition.
 The weirdest rendition of a Beatles song I ever witnessed was at Abbey Road on the River in Louisville when a band fronted by a singer dressed as Colonel Sanders sang "Tomorrow Never Knows" through a foghorn while playing a banjo.

 Paul's "Paperback Writer" was from the Revolver era.
-Characteristically, Paul sang about what other people were doing while John sang about himself or tried to proselytize.
+Characteristically, he sang about what other people did while John sang about himself and tried to proselytize.

 Hertsgaard explains that Strawberry Field was an orphanage in Liverpool and that Penny Lane was a bus roundabout.
 "Strawberry Fields Forever" ended with an enigmatic comment by Lennon.
-Was it "cranberry sauce," "I am very bored" or "I buried Paul?"
+Was it "I am very bored," "cranberry sauce" or "I buried Paul?"

 The Beatles presented themselves as fictional characters for the Sergeant Pepper album.
 They were tired of being Beatles.
 They wore colorful costumes, and lyrics were printed on the back of the album jacket.
 Rock n roll had become art!
 Images pervaded the lyrics.

 George Harrison was composing the best songs toward the end.
 "Something" and "Here Comes The Sun" were favorites.